core-wg/href/draft-ietf-core-href.md

   When converted to URIs, these would violate the requirement that in absence of an authority, a URI's path cannot begin with two slash characters, and they would be indistinguishable from a URI with a shorter path and a present but empty authority component.

-* {:#naked-rootless} CRIs without authority that are rootless and do not have a path component (e.g., `["a", true]`), which would be indistinguishable from its root-based equivalent (`["a"]`) as both would have the URI `a:`.
+* {:#naked-rootless} CRIs without authority that are rootless and do not have a pathg component (e.g., `["a", true]`), which would be indistinguishable from its root-based equivalent (`["a"]`) as both would have the URI `a:`.

 # Creation and Normalization

-In general, resource identifiers are created on the initial creation of a resource with a certain resource identifier, or the initial exposition of a resource under a particular resource identifier.
+In general, resource identifiers are generated when a resource is initially created or exposed under a certain resource identifier.

 A Constrained Resource Identifier SHOULD be created by the naming authority that governs the namespace of the resource